 The parties agree that it is a mutual goal to reduce industrial injuries resulting from patient lifting and transport.
 The parties support the establishment of Patient Transport and Patient Lift Teams in Department of Health Services' facilities and will work together to overcome any economic barriers to implementation.
 Los Angeles County will make every reasonable effort to ensure that Patient Lift and/or Patient Transport Teams are available at all times.
-The County will make every reasonable effort to ensure that there will be no fewer than two (2) trained and designated team members to safely lift, reposition or transfer patients to/from beds, chairs, gurneys, and other areas, in accordance with DHS policy.
+The County will make every reasonable effort to ensure that Patient Lift and/or Patient to ensure that there will be no fewer than two (2) trained and designated team members to safely lift, reposition or transfer patients to/from beds, chairs, gurneys, and other areas, in accordance with DHS policy.
 Management will make every effort to ensure that equipment is provided that is in accordance with legal, professional and industry standards for the lifting and transporting of patients.